dflay/opera/README.md

 # Prerequisites

-The user should have the following installed:
+For analysis and visualization of the Tosca/Opera magnetic field maps, the user should have the following installed:
 - The CERN [ROOT framework](https://root.cern.ch)
 - The utility library [util_df](https://github.com/dflay/util_df)